For people in their late teens and twenties, getting health insurance can be a lot like a lottery…

 As you begin your search for health insurance, you should be aware of the rules insurance companies must abide by under the new law.
 These basic protections are slated to come on line beginning this year.

-5. The right to choose your own primary care doctor, including an obstetrician/gynecologist or pediatrician.
+- The right to choose your own primary care doctor or pediatrician and to see an ob/gyn without a referral.

 If your insurer fails to respect your new rights, contact your state’s insurance commissioner.
 Go to www.naic.org/documents/members_membershiplist.pdf for details on how to report insurance company abuses.